markgbeckett/jupiter_ace/mpf-i/README.md

 The MPF-1 was intended to teach people about microprocessors, machine-code programming, and electronics.
 The computer came housed in a book-like case with a seven-segment LED display and a 32-key keypad.

 The MPF-1 shipped with 2 kilobytes of RAM and a built-in monitor program for entering, running, and debugging machine-code programs.
-Multitech also provided a range of expansion options including a BASIC interpretter ROM, memory expansion, EPROM programmer, and a thermal printer (the software for which included a Z80 disassembler).
+Multitech also provided a range of optional add-ons including a BASIC interpretter ROM, memory expansion, EPROM programmer, and a thermal printer (the software for which included a Z80 disassembler).

 For more information on the Micro-Professor, see [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).